CurliestJohn/The-Ultimate-Point-Journey/README.md

 Get more points to reach unlock new things!
 Get to the Endgame to win the game!

-# Current Version: Indev v0.0.0 - Build 0
+# Current Version: Pre-Indev
+Released on October 13th 2024

+# What's new on Pre-Indev:
+###### Nothing

+Previous versions:
+None as of yet